 Conversion can be expressed as a ratio and calculated by knowing the conversion factor acquired ahead of time.
 Conversion factors can be determined by measurement or mathematically if units have some common origin.

-Temperature measurement is the major exception to the ratio number scale (but not Kelvin and Rankine temperatures).
-The zero position on the Celsius, Fahrenheit, and most other temperature scales is set arbitrarily.
+Temperature measurement is the major exception to the ratio number scale.
+The zero position on the Celsius, Fahrenheit, and most other temperature scales is set based on what the designer of the scale thought was logical.
 Therefore a temperature of 10°C is not twice as hot as a temperature of 5°C. These types of conversions exist on an interval scale and can be handled by using a ratio to resize the units and then adjusted the zero position as required.

-The tools provided below should solve most of your ratio (and some non) conversion needs and feel free to share them too!
+The tools provided above should solve most of your ratio (and some interval) conversion needs and feel free to share them too!